 The amount of time it takes to process an Azure import job varies depending on different factors such as shipping time, job type, type and size of the data being copied, and the size of the disks provided.
 The Azure Import/Export service does not have an SLA but after the disks are received the service strives to complete the backup data copy to your Azure storage account in 7 to 10 days.

 You can monitor the status of your Import job from the Azure portal by navigating to the Import/Export jobs page and selecting your job.
 For more information on the status of the Import jobs, see the Storage Import Export service article.

 Complete the workflow

-After the import job finishes, initial backup data is available in your storage account.
-At the time of the next scheduled backup, Azure backup copies the contents of the data from the storage account to the Recovery Services vault as shown below:
+After the import job successfully completes, initial backup data is available in your storage account.
+At the time of the next scheduled backup, Azure Backup copies the contents of the data from the storage account to the Recovery Services vault as shown below:

-At the time of the next scheduled backup, Azure Backup performs incremental backup over the initial backup copy.
+At the time of the next scheduled backup, Azure Backup performs an incremental backup.